3,000+ Safer Buildings

 In partnership with Cordaid and using the homeowner-driven approach, 50 families are now in safer confined masonry homes in Sulangan, Eastern Samar.

-Another 50 families on the small island of Maliwaliw in Eastern Samar are rebuilding after Typhoon Yolanda using a community-driven construction approach, thanks to our partners at Give2Asia and the Guiuan Development Foundation, Inc. (GDFI).
+Another 50 families on the small island of Maliwaliw in Eastern Samar had their homes rebuilt after Typhoon Yolanda using a community-driven construction approach, thanks to our partners at Give2Asia and the Guiuan Development Foundation, Inc. (GDFI).

 The Social Housing Finance Corporation (SHFC) and the National Housing Authority (NHA) have both signed MOUs with Build Change to provide technical assistance for the safe reconstruction, retrofit, or rehabilitation of houses for families benefiting from both the SHFC and NHA programs.
 This includes training for homeowners, builders, engineers, community groups, and local government units (LGUs) involved in the program.

-Caritas Switzerland and the Ramon Aboitiz Foundation, Inc (RAFI), alongside DepEd are building schools with our support.
-These projects aim to build 100 disaster-resistant classrooms in 2016, ensuring the safety of approximately 4,500 children.
+Caritas Switzerland and the Ramon Aboitiz Foundation, Inc (RAFI), alongside DepEd have built schools with our support.
+These projects built 100 disaster-resistant classrooms, ensuring the safety of approximately 4,500 children.

-This year, community-based construction management services, train-the-trainer programs, and design reviews will all be scaled to a nationwide program.
+Community-based construction management services, train-the-trainer programs, and design reviews have been scaled to a nationwide program.
 We are proud to be a part of the World Bank’s Global Program for Safer Schools and aligned with ASEAN’s Safe Schools Initiative.

 In partnership with the Technical Education and Skills Development Authority (TESDA) and the Eastern Samar State University (ESSU) in Guiuan, a training center was completed to promote long-term development of disaster-resistant construction skills in the province.
 The center was set up in 2015 through the assistance of Cordaid and is comprised of seven work stations which allow for hands-on instruction and practical experience using a competency-based curriculum for the construction of a one- or two-story disaster-resistant confined masonry houses.
 Graduates of the training program are eligible for TESDA National Assessment and Certification II in carpentry and masonry.
 TESDA Eastern Samar formally adopted the curriculum on November 12, 2015.